 The chart below shows how the sound of the Sony LinkBuds Fit was assessed by the Multi-Dimensional Audio Quality Score (MDAQS) algorithm from HEAD acoustics.

-When put to a virtual listening panel of a couple hundred listeners, most would rate the Sony LinkBuds Fit quite well.
+When put to a virtual listening panel of a couple of hundred listeners, most would rate the Sony LinkBuds Fit quite well.
 Typically, nailing the Timbre score will carry a lot of weight in the overall mean opinion score (MOS), and the same is true here.
 What is a little surprising is the high marks for immersiveness, but this does reflect my own impressions of the earbuds.
 Though the lowish distortion score is a surprise, it’s still well within the “not bad” side of things, so it won’t be obvious to anyone but the absolute pickiest of listeners.

 - Timbre (MOS-T) represents how faithfully the headphones reproduce the frequency spectrum and temporal resolution (timing information).